Can I be turned down for a loan?

 Each lender calculates the credit score differently.
 For example, a person may get turned down because their credit history is limited, or their credit profile shows they’ve had trouble repaying debts in the past, or their file shows a number of ‘search footprints’ from previously applying for loans.

-In the view of a lender, all of these examples can make it riskier to lend to a person applying for a loan, which is why they might be turned down.
+In the view of a lender, all of these examples can make it riskier to lend to a person, which is why they might be turned down.

 FAQs: Pick a category below you may need help with